As low as

 Traditional braces can be used to solve a wide variety of dental issues.
 You can find the most common issues they resolve in more detail below.

 When teeth are too close together, it makes it significantly more difficult to properly clean them.
 This puts you at higher risk of developing tooth decay and gum disease.
-With traditional braces, even severe levels of crowding and misalignment can be made more even, giving your teeth more space to line up.
+With braces, even severe levels of crowding and misalignment can be made more even, giving your teeth more space to line up.

-If you feel like your gapped smile is unattractive, you’ll find traditional metal braces to be extremely effective at shifting them closer together.
+If you feel like your gapped smile is unattractive, you’ll find metal braces to be extremely effective at shifting them closer together.
 Gapped teeth are also more likely to collect food debris and get trapped, putting you at risk of both tooth decay and chronic bad breath!
 This makes the benefits of braces to two-fold.

 When your bite is uneven, you put disproportionate amounts of pressure on your jaw joints.
 This puts your teeth at higher risk of teeth grinding and jaw clenching, also characterized as bruxism.
-If you want to avoid accelerated wear and tear on your tooth enamel, traditional braces can be the most effective treatment out there.
+If you want to avoid accelerated wear and tear on your tooth enamel, braces can be the most effective treatment out there.
 Whether you have an overbite, underbite, crossbite, or open bite, it can be corrected with braces.

 When you or your family member commits to orthodontic treatment, there are several wonderful benefits waiting in the wings.
 For instance: